- About 4-H

 - Stay actively connected with the 4-H Shooting Sports program as they enter their collegiate years and further into adulthood.

 Age Eligibility: Minimum of 15 years of age up to 17 years of age

-Shooting Sports Coach Certification: Preferred but not required.
+Shooting Sports Coach Certification: Required.

 Term: 2 year term with half of the districts rotating each year after the first year.
 Board members may not serve on any other state teen board while serving as Ambassador.